eunices/eunices.github.io/_pages/cv.md

 I am completing my thesis by 2021 and am looking for employment opportunities, including (but not limited to)

-1. **Internship** in the tech industry to gain experience.
+1. **Internship/ contract position** in the tech industry to gain experience.
 Preferably web development (backend) or data engineering.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
 2. **BI analyst/ data analyst**.
 Preferably in government, healthcare or non-profit setting.
 3. **Research assistant** in environmental biology.
 Preferably in genomics, GIS or modelling.
 I hope to pick up molecular skills, remote sensing skills, or more mathematical/theoretical modelling.